fieldsfarmer/frontEndQA/java.md

 	public abstract double getArea();
 }

-//Any classes that derive from the Figure class basically has 2 options: 1.
-The derived class must provide a definition for the getArea method OR 2.
-The derived class must be declared abstract itself.
+//Any classes that derive from the Figure class basically has 2 options:
+//1.
+The derived class must provide a definition for the getArea method
+//2.
+The derived class must be declared abstract itself

 // Circle.java
 public class Circle extends Figure{